Vulnerability Disclosure Program

 • Attacks requiring Man-in-the-middle (MITM) or physical access to a user's device

-• Vulnerabilities affecting users of older browsers (Less than two versions behind the most recent stable version)
+• Vulnerabilities affecting users of older browsers (less than two versions behind the current stable version)

-• Previously known vulnerable libraries without a working Proof of Concept
+• Previously known vulnerable libraries (including prototype pollution) without a working Proof of Concept that demonstrates a meaningful exploit or account compromise

-• UI and UX bugs (including spelling mistakes)
+• UI and UX bugs (including spelling mistakes or broken links)

 • Qwilr social media accounts

-• Sites provided to Qwilr by other organisations, including:
+• Sites and services provided to Qwilr by other organisations, such as:

 In the interest of the safety of our staff and our customers, the following test types are also out of scope: